ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/quickstart_signal.md

 ---
+noindex: true
-Title: "Signal Plot - ScottPlot 4.1 Cookbook"
+title: "Signal Plot - ScottPlot 4.1 Cookbook"
 Description: "Signal plots have evenly spaced Y points.
 Signal plots are very fast and can interactively display millions of data points.
 There are many different types of plottable objects, each serving a different purpose."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71